Kaneki-ken03/Project-Nimbus-RO/README.md

 - whitelist claim: once by any whitelisted user at a rate of 500,000 tokens. whitelist will be limited to 100 users.

-- liquid staking: once per 30 days by any token holder with a minimun balance of 100 tokens or more; user will be minted 1% of their total held balance.(up to 12% APR)
+- liquid staking: once per 30 days by any token holder with a minimun balance of 100 tokens or more; user will be minted 1% of their total held balance.(up to 12% APR) *whitelisted users only (please note tat no more then 420,000,000 total supply can be minted.)

 ***

 How To Claim:

-to claim we recommend going to https://polygonscan.com/token/0x51aeaf0eaf0919da5bf5865ac6a0f4d270de060f#writeContract // correct this after launch (this is a test contract not the offical contract)
+to claim we recommend going to https://polygonscan.com/token/0x51aeaf0eaf0919da5bf5865ac6a0f4d270de060f#writeContract // correct this after launch

 then click "connect to web3" button to connect your wallet to polyscan; and then call/write any of the following functions from the list of functions on the contract: